dschuurman/pi-home/README.md

 ## Setting up the Python control software
-Once Zigbee2MQTT is installed and devices are successfully paired we can setup the `home-sense` control program itself.
+Once Zigbee2MQTT is installed and devices are successfully paired we can setup the `pi-home` control program itself.
 This program communicates with Zigbee devices by sending messages to the MQTT broker which are then bridged to the Zigbee network via Zigbee2MQTT.
 The control program is written in Python version 3 and uses the [paho-mqtt](https://www.eclipse.org/paho/index.php?page=clients/python/index.php) library to send MQTT messages.
-The dependencies for `home-sense` can all be installed from the command-line as follows:
+The dependencies for `pi-home` can all be installed from the command-line as follows:
 ```
 $ pip3 install configparser paho-mqtt sqlite3 smtplib astral flask waitress
 ```